Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: Introduction

-where $\Sigma'$ is the marked surface obtained from $\Sigma$ by gluing two boundary intervals $E_L,E_R$.
 The space $\cL^p(\Sigma,\bQ)$ is also suited for the comparison with the works of Douglas--Sun \cite{DS20I,DS20II} and Kim \cite{Kim21}.
 Let $\cL^a(\Sigma,\bQ)$ denote the space of rational bounded $\fsl_3$-laminations, which essentially appears in these works.
 See \cref{rem:bounded_lamination}.
 Then we define a \emph{geometric ensemble map}

 by forgetting the peripheral components, and assigning pinnings in a certain way.
-When $\Sigma$ has no puncture, $\widetilde{p}$ gives a bijection.
+When $\Sigma$ has no punctures, $\widetilde{p}$ gives a bijection.
 For these structures, we obtain the following:

 \begin{introthm}[\cref{thm:amalgamation}, \cref{prop:ensemble_map}, \cref{thm:cluster_transf}] Under the same assumption as in \cref{introthm:shear_X}, we have a bijection

 whose coordinate transformations are given by tropical cluster $\X$-transformations (including frozen coordinates).
 Via these coordinate systems: \begin{enumerate} \item The gluing map $q_{E_L,E_R}$ coincides with the tropicalization of the amalgamation map \cite{FG06a}. \item The geometric ensemble map $\widetilde{p}$ coincides with the tropicalization of the Goncharov--Shen extension of the ensemble map \eqref{eq:GS_extension}. \end{enumerate} \end{introthm} We will also see in \cref{subsec:Dynkin} that the shear coordinates are equivariant under the Dynkin involution $\ast$, which generates $\mathrm{Out}(SL_3)$.
 In particular, we have an $MC(\Sigma)\times \mathrm{Out}(SL_3)$-equivariant bijection